janpipek/physt/README.md

 ## Dependencies

-- Python 3.5+ targeted, 2.7 passes unit tests (hopefully)
+- Python 3.5+ targeted, 2.7 mostly working (support will be dropped in 2019)
 - numpy
 - (optional) matplotlib - simple output
 - (optional) xarray - I/O
+- (optional) protobuf - I/O
 - (optional) astropy - additional binning algorithms
 - (optional) folium - map plotting
 - (optional) vega3 - for vega in-line in IPython notebook (note that to generate vega JSON, this is not necessary)